TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/JavaScript/DebounceEvent/Index.rst

 event.
 If its not configured to execute immediately, which is the default setting, the event listener is executed after the period of time passed since the last event fired.

-This type of event listening is suitable when a series of the same event is fired, e.g. the `mousewheel` or `resize` events.
+This type of event listening is suitable when a series of the same event is fired, for example the `mousewheel` or `resize` events.

 To construct the event listener, the module :js:`TYPO3/CMS/Core/Event/DebounceEvent` must be imported.
 The constructor